dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 ### Version Numbers matter

-When I first wrote this post I was using r127 of threejs and the last time I came around to doing some editing I was using r140 of the library.
+When I first wrote this post I was using r127 of threejs and the last time I came around to doing some editing I was using r146 of the library.
+Code breaking changes are made to threejs often, also there are some major changes coming up ahead with later revisions of threejs that I do not care to get into detail with here.
+Simply put version numbers matter big time with threejs and not just with respect to the revision number but many more other things deeper down in the software layers as well.
+If you are running into problems with these source code examples check the revision you are using, also be aware of what your graphics card is capable of, what drivers you are using with them and so forth.

 ## 1 - Basic Vector3 distance to example